Mirantis/virtlet/docs/networking.md

 `vmwrapper` and have `vmwrapper` just `exec` the emulator instead of spawning it as a child process.

-**NOTE:** currently Virtlet doesn't support `hostNetwork` pod setting because it cannot be impelemnted for VM in a meaningful way.
+**NOTE:** Virtlet doesn't support `hostNetwork` pod setting because it cannot be impelemnted for VM in a meaningful way.